Skip to main content

 Welcome through customs by our airport assistant, who will give you all your travel documents and your Pocket WiFi.

-Unaccompanied transfer from the airport to Tokyo:
+Included, but unaccompanied transfer from the airport to Tokyo (see details).

 The transfer is done in a shared shuttle or bus, with other guests departing for the same hotel or a hotel close to yours.
 These transfers depart between 1.5 and 3 hours after your scheduled flight arrival, and stops may be made before your hotel.